 Here is a previous post that discusses how to analyze your videos to find areas for improvement.
 If you are a student of The Complete Autocrosser’s Manual, review section E.4 about video and data analysis for a much more in depth take on this, and watch the 2 videos in section F to see walk-throughs of how to find areas for improvement from your videos.

 For example, here are some things I notice for myself to work on: (1) At national events I tend to frequently cone or make big mistakes on my first 2 runs which puts pressure on me to deliver on the 3rd run.
 (2) Many of my mistakes (hitting cones or ending up out of place) are caused by charging into corners too fast.
 (3) I lose significant time by trying to be too aggressive/early with my throttle inputs, causing the car to slide.

-Having a specific list of things to work on lets me come up with a plan that I can be confident will have a tangible and measurable impact on my performance.
+The importance of having a specific list of things to work on cannot be overstated.
+It lets me come up with a plan that I can be confident will have a tangible and measurable impact on my performance.

 Most of us go to each autocross, HPDE, wheel to wheel race, or whatever, with the nebulous goal of “doing better”, with the blind hope that improvements will come magically over time.
 This is a fallacy we have all heard a billion times, expressed as “I just need more seat time” (disproven here).
 Sure, given enough time, we will make some improvements anyway, but we can significantly accelerate that process if we arm ourselves with the specific knowledge of what we need to improve, and make a plan for improving it.